-This post is going to be discussing the basics of R6 Zoning In New York City.
-As Architects in NYC we get a large number of inquires about R6 Zoning so lets look at some of the issues in R6.
+This post is going to be discussing the basics of R6 Zoning in New York City.
+As Architects in NYC, we get a large number of inquires at our office about R6 Zoning, lets look at some of the issues concerning properties zoned R6.

-New York City is broken up into different zoning districts.
+New York City is has different zoning districts.
 The purpose of these districts is to restrict what people build based on the location.
-For example you wouldn’t want someone building a nightclub next to your single family house.
-A zoning district that begins with R is a residential district they go from R1 through R10.
-The higher the number the larger the building you can build there.
-R6 is most commonly found in Brooklyn, Queens, and the Bronx.
-There are a few areas in Manhattan and Staten Island with R6 zoning.
+A zoning district that begins with ‘R’ is a residential district.
+They go from R1 through R10.
+The higher the number the larger the building you can build.
+R6 is most commonly in Brooklyn, Queens, and the Bronx.
+There are a few areas in Manhattan and Staten Island that are zoned R6.

 What is R6 Zoning?